library(marginaleffects)

 xlim(0, 1) + ylim(0, 1) + coord_equal()

-On this graph, each point represents a single study participant.3 The x-axis shows the predicted probability that Outcome equals 1 for an individual with the same socio-demographic characteristics, in the control group.
+On this graph, each point represents a single study participant.4 The x-axis shows the predicted probability that Outcome equals 1 for an individual with the same socio-demographic characteristics, in the control group.
 The y-axis shows the predicted probability that Outcome equals 1 for an individual with the same socio-demographic characteristics, in the treatment group.

 5.3 Aggregation

 Computing predictions for a large grid or for every observation in a dataset is useful, but the results can feel unwieldy.
-This section makes two principal points.
+This section makes two principal arguments.
 First, it often makes sense to compute aggregated statistics, such as the average predicted outcome across the whole dataset, or by subgroups of the data.
 Second, the grid across which we aggregate can make a big difference to the results.

-An “average prediction” is the outcome of a simple two step process.
+An “average prediction” is the outcome of a two step process.
 First, we compute predictions (fitted values) for each row in the original dataset.
 Then, we take the average of those predictions.
-This can be done manually by calling the predictions() function and taking the mean of estimates:
+This can be done manually by calling the predictions()

 p <- predictions(mod)